ccorsi/learning/README.md

 credit to the implementation that is part of Techie Delight.
 Thus, I hope you enjoy my C++ implementations of the different problems.

-It is then my objective to upon completing all of the available problems on the Techie Delight </> web site.
+It is then my objective that upon completing all of the available problems on the Techie Delight </> web site.
 I then proceed to solve the problems on [Leet Code](https://leetcode.com/) and [Hacker Rank](https://www.hackerrank.com/).
-In the meantime, I will continue to implement solution for the problems from Techie Delight </>.
+With each of these sites there are several similar problems that can be solved by one of more of the solutions to the Techie Delight solutions that I implemented.
+In those cases I will state that within my summaries below.
+In the meantime, I will continue to implement solutions to the problems from Techie Delight </>.

 Here is a list of the problems from Techie Delight </> that I have attempted with their status.